Thinkersbluff/CR6Community-Marlin_TB/docs/HELP/_DEVELOPMENT_HELP/DEVELOPER_BUILD_GUIDE_LINUX.md

 ## Support
 If you encounter issues not covered here, please provide:
-- The exact error message
+- The exact error message you received
-- The output of `ls -l` for the relevant config folder (both on host and in Podman)
+- The `build_log` file from your build attempt (found in the build output directory or inside the relevant ZIP file)
+- The ZIP file produced for the failed configuration (if available)
 - The relevant section of your `compose.yaml`

-This will help others assist you more quickly.
+Including the `build_log` and ZIP file will help others diagnose and assist you much more quickly.